-To represent the content of the first part of this text, C3 instantiates a flight habitat with values for the variables that we know.
+To represent the content of the first part of this text, we instantiate a flight habitat with values for the variables that we know.
 This adds to the situation a collection of an indefinite number of individual flights, where each of these otherwise unidentified flights originates in San Juan and terminates in an airport in the Leeward Islands.
-Each of these flights has a carrier and a flight number, a crew and a passenger manifest, but these are latent properties whose values are unknown, just as we do not know the actual number of flights in the collection.
+Each of these flights has a carrier and a flight number, a crew and a passenger manifest, but these are latent properties, just as we don't know the actual number of flights in the collection.

-Compositionality Cancel is an operator over processes: it modifies the situation rather than simply adding to it.
-Its syntactic configuration (as main verb) establishes that it applies to the value of the functional variable syntactic-subject, i.e., the flights.
+Canceling movement The meaning of the word cancel is an operator, It modifies the situation rather than simply adding to it.
+Cancel is an operator over processes.
+Its syntactic configuration (as main verb) establishes that it is predicated of the value of functional variable syntactic-subject, i.e. the flights.
 Since the only qualia of flight that involves a process is its telic function of transporting its passengers from one place to another, that aspect of the flight habitat becomes central to the situation.